codeship/screencast-storyboards/blogposts/django-github-appengine.md

-How to set up Continuous Integration and Continuous Deployment for a Django Application from GitHub to AppEngine
+How to set up Continuous Integration and Continuous Deployment for a Django Application from GitHub to App Engine
 ======================

-In this blog post we're gonna deploy a Django application from a GitHub repository to AppEngine using [the Codeship][codeship].
+In this blog post we're gonna deploy a Django application from a GitHub repository to App Engine using [the Codeship][codeship].